Australian Fashion Week: Venues

-Australian Fashion Week has previously been held in April/May at the Fox Film Studios, Moore Park in Sydney, and at St Kilda pier in Melbourne.
-It was announced in October 2012 that MMBFWA was moving from its Overseas Passenger Terminal location in The Rocks at Sydney's Circular Quay to the multidisciplinary arts centre Carriageworks in Eveleigh, and the 2013 event was the first one held there.
+Australian Fashion Week has previously been held in April/May at the Fox Film Studios, Moore Park in Sydney, and at St Kilda Pier in Melbourne.
+It was announced in October 2012 that Fashion Week was moving from the Overseas Passenger Terminal in The Rocks to the Carriageworks in Eveleigh in 2013.

 Governance

-It is run by IMG, in association with sponsors.
+From 2005 until 2024, it was run by IMG, in association with sponsors.

 Impact and criticism

 Many well-known and influential designers as well as new and upcoming designers participate in the fashion festival.
 Some of the designers include Alice McCall, Bec & Bridge, Ginger & Smart, Ksubi, Lisa Ho, Oroton, We Are Handsome, and Whitesands.
 Australian Fashion Week has helped bring global attention to a number of Australian designers such as [Lisa Ho, Alice McCall, Alex Perry, Toni Maticevski, Collette Dinnigan, Leona Edmiston, and J'Aton Couture.

 Australian Fashion Week has attracted criticism of being out of sync with the global fashion market; some popular designers pulled out of the 2012 event in order to prepare for international events.
 In 2015, the event was changed to May to become the global Resort show for fashion buyers and media.

 The event has been criticised for featuring inexperienced emerging designers rather than big names, that its collections are conspicuously 'influenced' by European designers, and that it resorts to cheap theatrics that have included everything from Afghan hounds to midgets in lederhosen.
 However, fashion journalist Marion Hume argues that the non-participation of established designers is welcome.
 "It lets those designers grow [by going overseas] and gives space for younger ones to come up", she said.
 "It's a natural progression and shows a healthiness in Australian Fashion Week".